- home

 - Before adding the hot syrup to the fruit and nut mixture, place a tea towel under the bowl to stop it from slipping when mixing.

-- To make individual panforte, grease eight 8cm (base diameter) loose-bottomed tart tins with oil spray or melted butter and line the bases witha circle of edible rice paper.
+- To make individual panforte, grease eight 8cm (base diameter) loose-bottomed tart tins with oil spray or melted butter and line the bases with a circle of edible rice paper.
 Divide the mixture among the tins and press down firmly.
 Bake for 25-30 minutes.

 This recipe is from Anneka's SBS Food online column, Bakeproof: Gifts from the Kitchen.